 5 fun yoga poses for pre-schoolers

 It’s never too early to start enjoying physical, mental & emotional benefits of yoga.
-My daughter has been doing yoga with me since she was born.
-She is not even 3 yet but she absolutely loves it.
-(Believe it or not, she is especially into meditation lately!)
-I’ve taught yoga to hundreds of children in the last 4 years and always amazed to see how one yoga class can make such a difference in their life.
-Many parents have reported me how happy, calm & focused their children are after the class.
-In my last blog I already discussed 10 benefits of yoga for kids.
-Make sure to visit the link below if you missed it:
+My daughter (pictured above) has been doing yoga with me since she was born.
+She knows how important yoga is to her mum, so she loves joining me whenever possible, copying what I do on the mat and stretching together.
+I’ve taught yoga to hundreds of children in the last 7 years and always amazed to see how one yoga class can make a difference in their life.
+Many parents reported me how happy, calm & focused their children had been after the class.

-So today I’m sharing 5 simple & fun poses you can do at home with your kids.
-You don’t need a lot of time, 10 minutes is a great start but the repetition is the key.
+I'm going to share 5 simple & fun poses you can do at home with your kids.
+You don’t need a lot of time, 5-10 minutes is a great start but the repetition is the key.
 Make sure to do it together and have fun together too.
-Kids learn by copying what we do and they enjoy seeing you have fun!
+Kids learn by copying what we do and they enjoy seeing us have fun!

 Instructions: Come onto your hands & knees.
 As you breathe in, gaze up, lift your heart and drop belly down to the ground (cow pose).
 As you breathe out, round your back and gaze at your belly (cat pose).
 Get them to make “moo” and “meow” sounds for more fun!